 For 75 years, Italy had its own flag carrier.
 From the founding of Alitalia in 1946 to its 2021 liquidation, the airline was a national institution — and, for the last three decades of its life, a national embarrassment.
 Repeated state bailouts, repeated insolvencies, repeated rescue operations.
 The 2021 successor airline, Italia Trasporto Aereo — ITA Airways — was born from the wreckage with a smaller fleet, a fresh livery, and an explicit mandate to be sold off.

-In May 2026, Lufthansa Group confirmed it is preparing to lift its stake in ITA Airways from the current 41 per cent to full ownership.
-The deal, expected to close in late 2026 subject to European Commission approval, would complete the longest-running airline consolidation saga in European aviation history.
-Italy will no longer have an independent flag carrier.
+In May 2026, Lufthansa Group announced it is exercising its call option to lift its stake in ITA Airways from the current 41 per cent to 90 per cent, with a further option on the Italian state’s final 10 per cent from 2028.
+The deal, expected to close in early 2027 subject to regulatory approval, would all but complete the longest-running airline consolidation saga in European aviation history.
+Italy will, in effect, no longer have an independent flag carrier.
 Rome and Milan will be Lufthansa hubs.

 The deal Brussels did not want to approve

 European competition authorities have spent thirty years trying to keep European flag carriers independent.
 The Lufthansa–ITA deal is the most consequential breach of that doctrine in the post-pandemic era.
-To win European Commission approval in 2024, Lufthansa Group was forced to surrender slots at Milan-Linate and at Rome-Fiumicino, transfer long-haul rights on selected routes, and commit to maintaining ITA Airways as a distinct subsidiary brand.
+To win European Commission approval in 2024, Lufthansa Group was forced to hand ITA slots at Milan-Linate to a rival (easyJet became the remedy taker) and to conclude agreements strengthening rival carriers on selected long-haul routes between Italy and North America.
 None of that prevented the central outcome — Italy’s flag carrier becoming part of the German aviation group.

-The Air France-KLM group, which had been the other serious bidder for ITA, walked away from the table in late 2023.
-The reasons were partly financial and partly political: KLM was struggling with Schiphol slot reductions, and the French government was lukewarm on the idea of buying a third European flag carrier alongside Air France and KLM.
+A consortium led by the US fund Certares, backed by Air France-KLM and Delta, had been the other serious contender for ITA — but its exclusive negotiating position lapsed in late 2022 and the incoming Italian government reopened the process.
 Lufthansa’s clean position — already owning Swiss International, Brussels Airlines, Eurowings, and Austrian Airlines — made it the only credible buyer left.

 What changes in Rome and Milan